rybolov/UltraDDR-PCAP-Replay/README.md

 Example files with DNS queries are in the testdata directory.

+Longer network samples are much better and don't add materially to the runtime because we remove duplicate queries.
+You can take samples from your resolvers or from the network immediately upstream of them (ie, from a span/mirror port) in the following way:
+1. tcpdump -vvv 'udp dst port 53' -w dns.sample.pcap
+2. wireshark with a filter of 'udp dst port 53' and save as pcap or pcap-ng.

 We give the status of each IOC:
 1. Blocked: Blocked by DDR